JenBerry/responsive-email/README.md

 Lets see what Litmus makes of this.

-Firstly we can see that most of the desktop clients are ignoring our min-width
+Firstly we can see that most of the desktop clients are ignoring our max-width
 ![alt text](email1/Outlook-2011.png "Outlook 2011")

 Thunderbird is the only one to get it right.